Korea’s #1 Ghost & Dark History Tour

 Meeting Location

 Shawn’s tour focuses on Korea’s ghostlore, folk beliefs, and urban legends, highlighting how these were – and sometimes still are – important to Korean culture.
 Meeting outside Seodaemun Station exit 4, he weaves you through 600 years of hauntings.
-Highlights include the following:- Seoul’s most haunted house
+Highlights include the following:

 - The ghosts of Gyeonghuigung Palace